SpartanVII/robosuite-installation/README.md

 ## Installation
 Steps to install Robosuite:
 - Go to the folder where you want to do the installation
-- Open a terminal
+- Download the script and copy it to the folder
-- Run the following command
+- Open a terminal and run the following command
   * sh robosuite-install.sh

 ## Common errors